Robert Alfonzo & Lora O'Keefe Wimmer

 Robert Uriah & Emma Melissa Snyder Wimmer

-When they lived in Highland they started a service station and a barbershop at Number 56, but it didn't last long.
+When they lived in Highland they started a service station and a barbershop at Number 56 (on the 1958 Highland map), but it didn't last long.
 A Robert Wimmer was a Sunday School teacher in 1931.
 In 1918, when he registered for the WWI draft, Robert was living in Gilbert, Arizona and was a barber.
 In 1920 they were in Chandler, Arizona and in 1930 in Salt Lake City.
 Emma died May 4, 1941, in Los Angeles and Robert died May 27, 1955, also in Los Angeles.
 They are buried in the Rose Hills Memorial Park in Whittier, California.

 - Highland History